 A.G.
 McNeese Chair in Pediatric Surgery

 Professor and Chairman, Department of Pediatric Surgery

 Thank you for your interest in our Pediatric Surgery Fellowship at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth).
-As an applicant, this is one of your most memorable times in your training as you look for a new home and pediatric surgery family to join for the rest of your career.
+As an applicant, this is one of the most memorable times in your training as you look for a new home and pediatric surgery family to join for the rest of your career.
 Our program began in 2005 and has grown in scale and complexity over the years.
 The fellowship encompasses the entire spectrum of pediatric surgery.
-Under the direction of 9 pediatric surgery faculty, our trainees have experienced the highest acuity and complexity of neonatal, pediatric, and adolescent conditions.
-In addition to the broad scope of general pediatric surgery, our fellows are exposed to high-end pediatric surgical subspecialty programs including fetal, oncology, critical care, burns, ECMO, vascular anomalies, short bowel syndrome, chest wall deformities, trauma, and minimally invasive surgery.
+Under the direction of 9 pediatric general surgery faculty, our trainees have experienced the highest acuity and complexity of neonatal, pediatric, and adolescent conditions.
+In addition to the broad scope of general pediatric surgery, our fellows are exposed to high-end pediatric surgical subspecialty programs including fetal surgery, surgical oncology, pediatric surgical critical care, burns, ECMO, trauma, vascular anomalies, short bowel syndrome, chest wall deformities, anorectal malformations, and minimally invasive surgery.

 Our goal for our fellowship is to provide the most comprehensive training program in the country in order for our graduates to be clinically prepared to start their careers from day one.
 We hope you will spend some time to learn about our program and look forward to potentially meeting you during interviews.

 The Children’s Fund Distinguished Professor in Pediatric Surgery

 Professor and Chief, Division of Pediatric General and Thoracic Surgery

 Mary T. Austin, MD, MPH

 Associate Professor, Division of Pediatric General and Thoracic Surgery